giorgiaBertacchini/MLOps-DevelopPhase/README.md

 <div align="center">
   <h1>kedro-docker</h1>
 </div>

+:books: *Theory: A Deployment pipeline is the process of taking code from version control and making it readily available to users quickly and accurately.*

 [kedro-docker](https://github.com/quantumblacklabs/kedro-docker) is a plugin to create a Docker image and run kedro project in a Docker environment.